 With the Help to Buy ISA (which had no penalties) gone, there is a risk that more young savers will end up paying LISA penalties.

-In conclusion, Guy says “ It is a reminder that taking advice is a wise precaution, even for what look like simple savings plans.”
+It is a reminder that taking advice is a wise precaution, even for what look like simple savings plans.

-Please call us on 01273 774855 or email us by clicking here if you would like a review of your ISA strategy or need more general tax, savings and investment planning help.
+Please get in touch if you would like a review of your ISA strategy or need more general tax, savings and investment planning help.